the-dext/the-dext.github.io/_posts/2021-09-13-Eliminating-If-Statements.md

 draft: true
 tags: C# dotNet Functional
 ---
-This is just a quick post to demonstrate a technique for removing If/Else If and switch statements from your code.
-Sometimes this can make your application easier to comprehend and maintain.
+This is just a quick post to demonstrate a technique for replacing branching code (if-else and switch statements), and replacing it with a look-up.
+Sometimes by eliminating branching logic this can make your application easier to comprehend (which means more maintainable).

 By the end of the article you should feel quite comfortable in using the technique yourself.

 ## The Problem With If Statements
 If statements are one of the fundamental building blogs of an application.
-I don't think I've ever worked on an app that didn't have at least one if statement and it's quite common to see large blocks of if, else-if, and else statements which can eventually lead to code that's quite hard to follow.
+I don't think I've ever worked on an app that didn't have at least one if statement and there's nothing wrong with using them per se.
+But these statements can get out of hand over time, they might run code blocks they run are complex, or have more nested if statements within them.
+Eventually this code can become quite hard to follow.

-Often a developer will simplify this code by removing the if statements and replacing them with switch statements.
-This can improve readability, but only up to a point.
+Sometimes developers will try to increase readability by replacing the if statements with switch statements.
+This can improve readability, but only up to a point and really isn't much of an improvement.

 I'm going to show you a technique to replace your if and switch statements, but before that we need a small piece of demonstration code.

 ## Example: Before Refactoring
 Lets start off with some code that we can refactor.
 Below is an extract from a very simple console application I've written to demonstrate the technique.
-It uses a few if-else-if statements to work out which option a user has chosen, based on the keyboard character the user has pressed.
+It uses a few if-then-else-if statements to work out which option a user has chosen, based on the keyboard character the user has pressed.

 If the user selects a valid option then the code for that choice will run and the application will end.

 If the user does not select a valid choice then the menu will be redisplayed and the user will be asked to select an option again.

-This isn't supposed to be a complex solution and I'm sure that you will be able to imagine how in a real application there could be a lot of if statements (or switches) that make it difficult to follow the code.
+This isn't supposed to be a complex solution, it's purely a demo.
+So try to imagine how in a real application there could be a lot of ifs/switches that make it difficult to follow the code.

 ```c#
 static void Main()